How Thermoelectric Power Generation Works

 Our low temperature modules (TEG2) are high amp modules with contacts that are soldered using AgTn solder on both sides.
 Although, the temperature of the solder has a 240°C melting point the solder begins to degrade at about 190-200°C .
 Therefore we recommend the hot side stay below 190C to allow for small temperature variations.

-Our High Temperature Modules (TEG1) use flame spraying high temperature metal Aluminum on the hot side and can withstand much higher temperatures in the range of 300°C hot side and have considerably larger tolerances when it comes to incidental higher temperature over shouts.
-So much so that you can expose the hot side to 320°C intermittently with very little module degradation.
+Our High Temperature Modules (TEG1 up to 320°C) use flame spraying high temperature metal Aluminum on the hot side and can withstand much higher temperatures in the range of 300°C hot side and have considerably larger tolerances when it comes to incidental higher temperature over shoots.
+So, much so that you can expose the hot side to 320°C intermittently with very little module degradation.
 This technique is much more expensive to implement and therefore the cost is reflected in the price of the modules.

 Temperature of the hot side is probably the most critical component when considering Thermoelectric Generators.
-(DT) Delta T needs to be in the 100°C range to get a viable power output from each modules.
+(DT) Delta T needs to be in the 100°C range to get a viable power output from each module.
+Want to see one working with outputs to show multimeter recordings from our unit click here https://www.youtube.com/watch?v=3-prKCGwV5M

 To finalize we will include an example:

-If you want to produce a 100 watt TEG thermoelectric generator.
-The TEG’s size is based on a DT of 100 C (Hot side - Cold side)
+100 watt TEG thermoelectric generator.
+The TEG’s output was designed based on a DT of 100 C (Hot side – Cold side)

-- Need at least 2000 watts of heat on the hot side given a 5% efficiency conversion.
+- You would need at least 2000 watts of heat on the hot side given a 5% efficiency conversion.

 - Require to dissipate 1900 watts of heat on the cold side continuously as only 100 watts is being converted to power.